MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-exploratory.md

 Users fit the criteria for a Teams Exploratory experience if they:

-- have a managed Azure AD domain email address
+- have a managed Azure AD domain email address.
-- don't have a Teams license
+- don't have a Teams license.
-- haven't been assigned a Teams license
+- haven't been assigned a Teams license.
-- belong to tenant with a paid Azure AD
+- belong to a tenant with a paid Azure AD.
-- aren't a trial or COVID user
+- aren't a trial or COVID user.
-- aren't in a tenant that has at least 1 special COVID trial offer
+- aren't in a tenant that has at least 1 special COVID trial offer.

 Users must be enabled to sign up for apps and trials (in the Microsoft 365 admin center).
 For more information, see [Manage the Teams Exploratory experience](#manage-the-teams-exploratory-experience), later in this article.